Are you eager to show off your violin skills? Below, violin teacher Julie P. shares some easy violin songs that will make you sound impressive…

 If you know the lyrics to this song, definitely sing along as you play as it will help you with the syncopated rhythms.
 For the Bb to B natural change in the first measure, it’s alright to have an audible slide as that will mimic the vocal line.
-Click here for the easy violin sheet music
+Click here for easy violin sheet music.

 A Whole New World